Welcome to St Richard’s Primary School

 Alternatively children can bring a packed lunch—please ensure you tell the school office if your child will be having a packed lunch instead of a hot meal.
 In line with our healthy schools status we would encourage the lunch boxes to contain a nutritious and balanced meal providing energy for the afternoon ahead and fizzy drinks are not allowed As a school we operate a NUT FREE policy ensuring that any children suffering from a nut allergy are not unnecessarily exposed to nuts.
 Please be careful to check labels before packing items.

 Access to drinking water throughout the day has been shown to improve concentration.
 Children will need to have a water bottle in school.

 Fruit (and the odd carrot!)

 Every early years and key stage 1 child are provided with free fruit every day.
 In reception we use fruit time as an opportunity to encourage social skills, sharing and independence.

 Semi-Skimmed Milk is free until your child’s fifth birthday, then you have the option to pay for it if you so wish.
-The milk is provided in individual cartons with a straw which we help them to open.
-A leaflet is enclosed in your welcome pack.
+The milk is provided in large bottles which the children help to pour out.

 From year 2, children will be able to join extracurricular clubs giving them even more opportunity for activity.